AI Automation

 The job is done — don't go quiet now.
 This is your biggest opportunity to generate reviews, referrals, and repeat business.
 Automate a short sequence:

-• Day 1 after service: A thank-you message that confirms the work is done and invites them to reach out with any questions.
+• Day 1 after service: A thank-you message confirming the work is done and inviting questions.

-• Day 3–5: A friendly request for a Google or Yelp review, with a direct link so it's effortless for them.
+• Day 3–5: A friendly request for a Google or Yelp review, with a direct link so it's effortless.

-• 30–60 days later: A check-in message or a relevant offer (seasonal maintenance, a returning customer discount, or simply asking if there's anything else they need).
+• 30–60 days later: A check-in message or relevant offer — seasonal maintenance, a returning customer discount, or simply asking if there's anything else they need.

 4. The Re-Engagement Follow-Up for Lapsed Customers